 RFID readers are responsible for detecting tagged inventory and capturing identity information.
 These devices generate radio signals and receive responses from tags within their range.

 RFID software integration provides the digital framework that connects RFID hardware with enterprise systems and inventory databases.
-This layer manages device connectivity, tag data processing, and system level communication with platforms such as ERP, inventory, and asset tracking systems.
+This layer manages device connectivity, tag data processing, and system level communication with platforms such as warehouse management system (WMS), ERP, inventory, and asset tracking systems.
 It ensures that identification data is structured, stored, and accessible for operational use.

 Once RFID infrastructure is deployed, inventory movement is captured automatically as items pass through operational checkpoints.
 This creates a continuous flow of accurate inventory information without manual scanning.